In this lesson, you will set up a project in the Adobe Developer Console and download Postman collections so you can start using Platform APIs.

 Now your Developer Console project has been created!

 In the Try it out section of the page, select Download for Postman and then select Service Account (JWT) to download the Postman environment json file.
 Save the

 Luma Tutorial Assets folder.

-System Administrators of your organization would be able to see the project as an “Integration” in the product profile in the Admin Console
+System Administrators of your organization can see the project as an “API Credential” in the product profile in the Admin Console

 Change the Project Title to